 Family Counselling

 Rachel supports families through a variety of challenging circumstances with a 'no blame' (narrative) approach.
-Having a non-biased person guiding therapy sessions enables each person's story to be told and listened to in a non-judgmental way, which can be difficult in the usual family environment.
-Family counselling supports healing in a holistic way, that safely addresses family issues and difficult family relationships.
+Having a non-biased person guiding therapy enables each person to talk and be listened to in a non-judgmental way, which can sometimes be difficult in the family environment.
+Family counselling supports healing in a holistic way, that safely addresses family issues or complex family relationships.

 Family counselling can feel very daunting for everyone involved.
 Ideally, Rachel will meet with the whole family in an initial session, to discuss the family dynamics and understand the main issues.
 This isn't always possible due to family conflict, or family members having other commitments.
 Rachel will support the family with a plan to make progress in the most comfortable way possible for everyone involved.
 Some family issues that may be worked through include: